Why Pijul?

 Using math words such as "associative" for such a simple operation may

-sound like nitpicking, because intuition suggests that it should
+sound like nitpicking because intuition suggests it should always be

-always be the case.
-However, **Git doesn't guarantee that property**,
+true.
+However, **Git doesn't guarantee the associative change property**,

 even if A, B, and C do not conflict.